typst/typst/docs/src/reference/types.md

 - returns: integer or none

+### weekday()

+Returns the weekday of the datetime as a number starting with 1 from Monday, if it exists.
+Otherwise, it returns `none`.

+- returns: integer or none

 ### day()

 Returns the day of the datetime, if it exists.
 Otherwise, it returns `none`.